 Why do you think it's so important to jot down these lightbulb moments when they come to you while you're under the influence?

-I have loads of ideas as a writer that come and go.
-Especially when I'm fucked and chatting with pals.
+I have tons of ideas as a writer that come and go.
+Especially when I'm drunk and chatting with friends.
 If I don't write them down I'll forget them, and they are usually the best ideas.
 They are natural pure ideas you are not forcing yourself to think of and so are usually the better, more expressive ones as your mind is more relaxed.

 Tayla: It says, "The cookest cooked book—blazed cooking recipes."